xiphonics/picoTracker/usermanual/advance-edition/content/pages/songs.md

 * You can toggle between "SONG" or "LIVE" mode with <span class="minikeys">EDIT</span>+<span class="minikeys">LEFT</span>/<span class="minikeys">RIGHT</span>

 * You can navigate through the grid of chains using <span class="minikeys">UP</span>/<span class="minikeys">DOWN</span>/<span class="minikeys">LEFT</span>/<span class="minikeys">RIGHT</span>

+* An assigned song channel is reserved for MIDI input and its song data is shown dimmed.
+That data is kept in the project and becomes playable again when the assignment is cleared on the Project screen.
+Assigning the same MIDI channel to more than one song channel allows that MIDI channel to play multiple notes at once.

 * You can jump the cursor to the next/previous chain in a column by pressing <span class="minikeys">NAV</span>+<span class="minikeys">DOWN</span>/<span class="minikeys">UP</span>